-Fixed and Implant-Secured Dental Bridges
+Traditional Fixed Bridge vs Implant-Secured Dental Bridge

 Fixed dental bridges are false teeth that are secured by natural abutment teeth.
 This type of dental bridge is supported by dental crown-capped natural teeth.
 However, traditional fixed bridges do not fully support the bite.
 Patients with traditional bridges may have dietary restrictions as it may be difficult to eat hard or chewy foods.

 Implant-secured dental bridges last longer and support patients’ oral health.
 Dental implants are titanium screws that are surgically inserted into the bone tissue.
 They fully replace missing teeth and make sure that bridge prosthetics are secure.
 With implant bridges, patients are able to bite, chew, and even speak with renewed confidence.
 They help avoid bone loss in the jaw, a common side effect with tooth loss.
 A fixed dental bridge cannot prevent bone loss.

 Treatment with Implant-Secured Dental Bridges

 Before treatment, we will need to make sure that patients have enough bone tissue to support their dental implants.
 If needed, we may recommend bone grafting services.
 Bone grafting takes bone tissue from a different part of the mouth and places it where it is required.
 Then, to make sure that the dental bridges are secure and healthy, we can also provide gum disease treatment.

 We will take digital impressions to create the bridge prosthetic.
 Then, our oral surgeon will place the dental implants in key areas of the mouth to support the bridge.
 Once the implants have healed, we will place the permanent dental bridge.